 The curious case of John Maus...

 A primitive animal with an acute mind.
-A experimental avant gardist with philosophical intelligence.
+A raucous avant-gardist with a philosophical bent.
 An intellectual and a nut.

 On recordings (Songs, Love Is Real, We Must Become The Pitiless Censors Of Ourselves), he'll appear rather tame.
-All humorous spirit and wise remarks, dressed up in vintage-style experimental synthpop.
-But nothing prepares you for the ferocious persona that cruises the stage.
+All spirit and wisecracks, disguised as vintage experimental synth-pop.
+But nothing prepares you for the ferocious persona that cruises the stage here.

-Before I know it (and while thinking "hell yeah"), girls with a seemingly perpetual scream in their mouths shout out his name, picking up fights with anyone who tries to resist their mindlessness and crazy pushes; other easily impressionable boys imitate their hero in obviously unhealthy ways, cluelessly copying what they see.
-One of them even runs after Maus behind closed doors backstage.
+Well, he succeeds.
+Before you know it (and while thinking "hell yeah"), girls shout out his name, picking up arguments with anyone who tries to resist their crazy slam-dancing.
+A man runs after Maus behind closed doors backstage.
 Is it John Maus, really, or a post modern Justin Bieber?

 Review and photography by Danai Molocha